 It’s possible that your loved one will resist all efforts to seek recovery.
 This is normal.
 Continue to provide emotional support and do your best to communicate the negative consequences you are witnessing as well as the importance of getting treatment.

 If you or someone you love is showing troubling symptoms of gambling addiction, FHE Health can help.
-Please contact us today to learn more about our gambling treatment program.
+Please contact us today to learn more about our gambling treatment therapy.